Death awareness – contemplating your passing

 These legacies do not only help the ones you leave behind to cope with the loss of you, it can also motivate you to accomplish more, be healthy, be mindful and maintain good relationships.

 So the next time you are reminded of your death, remember that focusing on what you would like to leave behind could help you turn something scary into a positive motivator.

 Shifting your perspective

 Thinking about death all the time, however, can be paralyzing.
 The philosopher Alan Watts points out that forgetting about death is just as important as remembering it.
 If you spend all your time thinking that you will not be around someday, you could lose motivation to do what you have to in life.

 But just like you sometimes need some sleep to become more productive the next day, Watts says, you should reflect on death in order to appreciate life more.
 Avoiding it altogether is foolish because contemplating death can be one of the most powerful and uplifting tools.
 It helps shift your perspective: ultimately you’ll die, and dealing with that will help you understand why it’s so remarkable that you’re here at all.

 So, going back to those two ways of dealing with death.
 Would you choose the first way, in fear, or the second way, with joy?
 Looking at the evidence I think it’s safe to say that death can really mean something positive.
 It can help us think happy thoughts, appreciate life, support others, leave a legacy and appreciate life altogether.
 Learning to deal with death might be one of the most powerful things you will ever do in life.

 Myend can help you make this transition.
-Use the app on your phone as your personal ‘demise reminder’, write down the appreciation thoughts you don’t want to forget, support others by writing to them and leaving them your belongings.
+Use the app on your phone or our desktop version as your personal ‘demise reminder’.
+Write down the appreciation thoughts you don’t want to forget, support others by writing to them and leaving them your belongings.